david-yost/BookNotes/transformed.md

 3. Usability risk - Can users easily learn, use, and perceive the value of the solution?
 4. Feasability risk - Do we know how to build and scale this solution with the staff, time, technology, and data we have?

-- Product Manage - responsible for the value and viability risks and achieving the targeted product outcomes.
+- Product Manager - responsible for the value and viability risks and achieving the targeted product outcomes.
 - Product Designer - resxponsible for the usability risk and product experience.
 - Tech Lead - responsible for the feasibility risk and product delivery.